Workday Adaptive Planning

 Series B in 2003

-Mobilygen Corporation is a fabless semiconductor company based in the United States that specializes in the development of multimedia processors.
-The company offers advanced video compression and decompression solutions that enable high definition and multi-channel standard definition encoding and decoding.
-Its products are designed as system on chip solutions, which include low power options for standard definition applications.
-In addition to its semiconductor offerings, Mobilygen provides various tools to support the development of evaluation platforms, software, reference designs, and customer support solutions, ensuring a comprehensive approach to its technology and services.
+Mobilygen Corporation is a fabless semiconductor company based in the United States, specializing in the development of multimedia processors.
+The company designs advanced video compression and decompression semiconductor solutions that enable high definition and multi-channel standard definition encoding and decoding.
+Its products are implemented in system on chip solutions and include low power options suitable for standard definition applications.
+In addition to its semiconductor offerings, Mobilygen provides essential tools for developing evaluation platforms, software, reference designs, and customer support, ensuring comprehensive solutions for its clients in the multimedia space.

-Echopass Corporation specializes in providing Internet protocol-based call and contact center solutions as a service for mid-to-large enterprises and government agencies.
-Through its EchoSystem service integration platform, Echopass offers a comprehensive range of services, including voice, email, chat, and fax capabilities, which are designed to be fully integrated with clients' existing customer contact applications and technologies.
-The company's solutions are characterized by their affordability, quick deployment, ease of use, and flexibility, with no capital investment or ongoing maintenance required.
-Echopass has received recognition for its innovation, including the Red Herring Top 100 Companies award, and is supported by venture capital firms Canaan Partners and New Enterprise Associates.
+Echopass Corporation specializes in providing advanced IP-based call and contact center solutions as a service, catering to mid-to-large enterprises and government agencies.
+Through its innovative EchoSystem service integration platform, Echopass delivers comprehensive, on-demand solutions that are fully integrated with clients' existing customer contact applications and voice or data technologies.
+The company offers a range of services, including voice, email, chat, and fax, designed to be quick to deploy, user-friendly, and flexible, requiring no capital investment or ongoing maintenance.
+As a privately-held entity, Echopass has garnered recognition, including the Red Herring Top 100 Companies award, and is supported by venture capital firms.

 BitPass, founded in December 2002, was an online payment system designed for digital content and services.
 The platform enabled users to deposit funds into an online account, which they could then use to purchase various digital products.
 Throughout its operation, BitPass formed partnerships with notable companies such as Microsoft, PayPal, the Royal Bank of Scotland, and First Data.
 However, the company announced its decision to cease operations in January 2007, officially closing on January 26, 2007.